chrislessard/LSM-Tree/README.md

 ### How often we write to disk

 In the basic implementation of the key value store, we wrote to disk as soon as we could - every time a new value came in.
 In the SSTable approach, we prefer periodic flushes to disk to as to avoid regularly incurring the lag of connecting to the disk.
 The caveat in this strategy is that should our system crash, we lose the memtable.
+I've added a basic append-only-log to backup the memtable, but the amount of FileIO connections being made takes a serious toll on the writes.
+It would be good to find a more efficient way to overcome this problem.

 ### Adding a sparse index to the memory table

 We can further improve the SSTable by adding a sparse index.
 It would only store some keys.
 If we cant find a value we're searching for in the index, we could leverage it to determine the appropriate range ('Christina' would be stored between 'Chris' and 'Daniel', for instance).
 Using the lower part of this range, we could read into disk and begin scanning through to the other boundary, since we know that the keys are sorted.
+The RedBlack tree supports these queries in its ciel and floor functions.